How many more toy cars than toy trucks are there in a toy box with a total of 38 if there are 12 more toy cars?

 Prepare for the Pima Medical Institute Wonderlic Test.
 Review flashcards and tackle multiple choice questions, each providing hints and comprehensive explanations.
 Excel on your test day!

-To determine how many more toy cars than toy trucks are in the toy box, we start by defining the number of toy trucks.
-If we let the number of toy trucks be represented by a variable, we can express the number of toy cars as that variable plus 12, since there are 12 more toy cars than toy trucks.
+To determine how many more toy cars than toy trucks are present in the toy box, we can start by defining the number of toy trucks as "x."
+Since it is stated that there are 12 more toy cars than toy trucks, we can express the number of toy cars as "x + 12."

 2x + 12 = 38.